qrzn23/min/wip/magick/content.md

 A few words may be useful to reconcile the general notion of Causality with that of Magick.
 How can we be sure that a person waving a stick and howling thereby produces thunderstorms?
 In no other way than that familiar to Science; we note that whenever we put a lighted match to dry gunpowder, an unintelligibly arbitrary phenomenon, that of sound, is observed and so forth.

-We need not dwell upon this point ; but it seems worth while to answer one of the objections to the possibility of Magick, chosing one which is at first sight of an obviously “fatal” character.
+We need not dwell upon this point; but it seems worth while to answer one of the objections to the possibility of Magick, chosing one which is at first sight of an obviously “fatal” character.
 It is convenient to quote Verbatim from the Diary^[In a later entry we read that the diarist has found a similar train of argument in “Space, Time, and Gravitation’, page 51.
 He was much encouraged by the confirmation of his thesis in so independent a System of thought.] of a distinguished Magician and philosopher.

 “I have noticed that the effect of a Magical Work has followed it so closely that it must have been started before the time of the Work.
 E.g. I work to-night to make X in Paris Write to me.
 I get the letter the next morning, so that it must have been written before the Work.
 Does this deny that the Work caused the effect?